Pizza Hut All-Star Basketball Classic

 The Pizza Hut All-Star Basketball Classic was an annual American all-star game featuring senior men's college basketball players in the United States.
 The event was sanctioned by the NCAA and NAIA.
-It was college all-star basketball games (Note: Behind the Aloha All-Star Classic (1969-1987) and the NABC College All-Star Game (1963).) starting in 1972 it was sponsored by Pizza Hut.
+It started in 1972 and was sponsored by Pizza Hut.

 The All-Star Classic drew star players such as Larry Bird, Rolando Blackman, Kevin McHale, Vinnie Johnson, Bo Ellis, Nick Galis, and Ricky Pierce, while some legendary coaches like Larry Brown, Al McGuire, Joe B. Hall, and Ralph Miller, coached the All-Stars.
 The event lasted for a decade.

 History

 The Las Vegas Convention Center hosted all the editions.

 The All-Star Classic was started in 1972 by Pizza Hut with all its proceeds going to charity, the Pizza Hut Charities Foundation.
 It was held on April 15, 1972, at the Las Vegas Convention Center in Las Vegas.
 The following editions were also played at the same venue.

 Former, Los Angeles Lakers player Elgin Baylor, was the commentator of the first Pizza Hut Basketball Classic which was televised by the CBS.

 The game was played annually between East and West selections.
 Pizza Hut cancelled the Classic after the 1982 edition to explore a "more all-encompassing approach" to their charitable contributions.

 Overall, the East recorded 6 wins and the West 5.